wxsd-sales/wx1-ic-lab-2025/0X-ai-agent-add-to-flow.md

     ![Partial Flow](images/ai-agent-partial-flow.png)

-    If you tested now the Flow it would work, but the Flow would never go on, we need to add a way to determine that the Video visit was scheduled, and go on.
+    If you tested now the Flow it would work, but the Flow would never go on, we need to add a way to determine that the Video visit was scheduled, and move to the nest step which is sharing a video with the end customer.
 You will do it now:

-## Escaping the flow (RENAME!!)
+## Ending the conversation with the AI Agent

 1. Remove the connection between the AI Agent Node, and the 'Agent Message' SMS Node.
 You do this by selecting the connection and clicking on the Delete button on the bottom of the Flow Editor canvas.